datatrail-jhu/00_intro/scripts/06_googlesheets_script.md

 We are almost done setting up the spreadsheet, now we just need to label the different kinds of data we are going to collect.
 Start by clicking on the upper left hand cell, cell A1, and type title.
 This will be the column where we are going to store information on the title of the book.

 Then move one cell to the right, click on that cell, and type readers.
 This will be where we will store how many readers a book has.
 Move one more cell to the right and type suggested.
 The fourth and final column will be one more cell to the right.
 Here, you will type minimum.
+Make sure your column names are not capitalized.

 Now you are all set to start collecting data!
 To do this open another new tab by holding the control key and pressing t at the same time.
 Then go to the webpage https://leanpub.com/bookstore.
 Click on the book and write the title, number of readers, suggested, and minimum prices on a row in the spreadsheet tab.
 When you are doing this make sure that there are no commas in numbers.
 Just leave them out.
 For example, don't write one comma zero three six.
 Instead, just write one zero three six instead.
 And, don't put dollar signs for the price, just include the number like 7 dot 99.
 So for me, since the first book is "PowerShell 101" after getting the data for the first book my spreadsheet will look like this.

 Continue this process, entering each book into a new row.
-Collect information on ten or twenty books.
+Collect information on ten to twenty books.
 One book for every row.
 At the end you should have a data set that looks something like this.
 But, yours will have different numbers and names in it.

+Once you have entered at least ten books, we'll want to do a few checks on our data.
+First, you want to ensure that you have at least 11 total rows.
+The first row are your column headers.
+Then, you'll want data from at least 10 books leading to at least 11 rows total.

+Second, your suggested and minimum price columns should not have dollar signs in them.
+We just want the numbers there.

+Third, make sure there are no commas in your number of readers.
+You just want numbers in these cells.

+Last, if the minimum price is zero dollars, put a zero in that cell, rather than typing FREE.

 This is great!
 You now have a question you want to answer and you have collected some data to answer that question.
 You are on your way to becoming a data scientist!

 Our plan is to use the data in this spreadsheet to answer our question about how the price of a bestselling book relates to how much the author is charging for that book.
 To do so in the next lesson, you will first have to make these data public.
 This can be done easily on a Google Sheet by clicking on "Share" in the top right-hand corner of the Google Sheet.

 A "Share with others" box will pop up.
 Click on "Get shareable link."

 Your screen will update so that this document can now be viewed by anyone, as long as they have the link to the spreadsheet.
 Congrats!
 You have successfully made this spreadsheet shareable.
 We'll use this spreadsheet link in the next lesson when you get started using RStudio Cloud.